Distribution-Informed Adaptation for kNN Graph Construction: Preliminaries

-In this section, we demonstrate why the overall distribution matters in the determination of $k$ and how a representative of the distribution (i.e., $F$) will lead to the concept of preferential attachment.
+In this section, we demonstrate why introducing overall distribution to the adaption of $k$ can be rewarding.

-Assuming the subsamples within classification tasks are several Gaussian-distributed clusters, a unified $k$ for samples on the cluster border will inevitably include samples from other classes, bringing uncertainty into prediction.
-A proper solution is to include a smaller range of samples as its neighbors since the closest neighbors are more likely to be in the same class.
-This trend of the $k$-value is reconciled with the distribution of data because samples far from the cluster center have lower probability estimations, making the overall distribution information an ideal choice of input for $k$-determination.
+Assuming the subsamples within a classification task are several Gaussian-distributed clusters, a unified $k$ for samples on the cluster border will inevitably include samples from other classes, bringing uncertainty into prediction.
+To elaborate, we provide an intuitive illustration via two-class (blue and red) data $X = \{x_1, x_2, \cdots, x_{17} \}$ in Figure \ref{fig:overall_illustration}.

-We further provide an intuitive illustration via 2 classes (blue and red) of data $X = \{x_1, x_2, \cdots, x_{17}\}$ in Figure \ref{fig:overall_illustration}.
-Under the projection direction, $x_1, x_7$ and $x_8, x_{17}$ are borderline samples.
+Under the projection direction, $x_1, x_7$ and $x_8, x_{17}$ are at the border of each class (i.e., borderline samples).
 If we try different values of $k$ to classify the borderline sample $x_8$, we will observe a false prediction (blue) under common $k$ values (from 5 to 11).
-This misjudgment will be strengthened when different classes exhibit the same side of skewness (two classes in Figure \ref{fig:overall_illustration}(b) are both left-skewed) or class number increases.
-However, if we introduce the data distribution into the determination process of $k$, we will have a relatively lower $k$-value for $x_8$ because borderline samples possess lower estimations of probabilities, yielding the accurate outcome (predicted 'red' under $k \in \{1,2,3\}$).
+This pattern is strengthened if different classes exhibit the same side of skewness (two classes in Figure \ref{fig:overall_illustration}(b) are both left-skewed).

-Note that our explanation is not proof that smaller $k$ always transcends common $k$ for borderline samples, in fact, when $k$ becomes larger than 12 in our example, the prediction of $x_8$ is likely to be correct again.
-What we want to provide here is an illustration of why distribution should play a part in the process of determining $k$.
-Additionally, the adaptive-k approach also gains advantage from distribution as the pattern of higher probability estimation in densely populated areas mirrors the high clustering coefficients revealed in real-life networks \cite{saramakiGeneralizations2007}.
-As a consequence, it is reasonable to include the overall distribution in the determination process.
-In paNNG, this is achieved through employing the fitness kernel $F$ to establish a trade-off in conjunction with plain $k$.

-Additionally, we contend that our model exhibits preferential attachment not merely because we incorporate original distribution characteristics into graph construction, which, by the way, is undeniably a crucial aspect of preferential attachment in the field of complex network, but also owing to the behavior of borderline samples, wherein their connections to their closest neighbors and disconnections from close neighbors of other classes cause them to be ``pulle'' towards their original cluster.
-This selective attachment of borderline samples to their own cluster is the reason behind our characterization of this phenomenon as ``preferential attachmen''.
+A viable solution is to assign larger/smaller $k$ for borderline samples, aiming to achieve the following: \begin{itemize} \item {\texttt{Smaller-k}}: This choice favors a narrower range of samples, prioritizing the closest neighbors that are more likely to belong to the same class. \item {\texttt{Larger-k}}: Including a larger range of samples in the process helps to capture more comprehensive information. \end{itemize}